Source: MRS 2025

 2.

 Combine all of the other ingredients and mix well.
-Divide the mixture between the two pans and gently mix all of the ingredients well.
+Divide the mixture between the two pans and stir gently to mix all of the ingredients.

 3.